spipu/html2pdf/README.md

 Help & Support:
 ---------------

-For questions and bug reports, thank you to use only the support link below.
+For questions and bug reports, please use the GitHub issues page.
-I will answer to your questions only on it...
+You may also find some help of the official forum (link below).

 Information:
 ------------